The Ultimate Guide to Red Light Therapy for Skin Health: Anti-Aging, Acne, and Healing

 3. Anti-Aging and Rejuvenation (The "Fountain of Youth" Mechanism)

 When most people hear "anti-aging," they think of creams that sit on the surface.
-Red Light Therapy is different because it reverses the aging process of the skin matrix itself.
+Red Light Therapy is different because it may help support the skin's natural regeneration processes at the cellular level.

 Increasing Collagen Density